 The pistachio latte with oat milk is a nice drink to try in the winter.
 Just like the last one on the list, this drink isn’t too complicated.

-It has pistachio, espresso, and oat milk, and if you have a sweet tooth, ask the barista to add half a pump of brown sugar.
+It features pistachio, espresso, and oat milk.
+If you have a sweet tooth, ask the barista to add a half pump of brown sugar.

 18. Espresso Frappuccino with oat milk and brown sugar